Zerschranzer/arch-gaming-setup/README.md

 # Arch Linux Gaming Setup

-This repository contains two Bash scripts designed to simplify the process of installing and configuring Arch Linux for gaming.
+This repository contains two scripts: 1.
+Arch Linux Installation: An interactive script to install Arch Linux from a live USB stick, offering automatic or manual partitioning options.
+2. Gaming Setup: A script to transform a fresh Arch Linux installation into a gaming-ready system with a few interactive prompts.

 ## Scripts